MyWare386/myware-website/README.md

 # myware-website

-My Website where you can find my social media, my.
+My Website where you can find my social media, my projects.

 <br>